tmhntr/tmhntr/README.md

 # :wave: Hey there

 I recently graduated with an M.Sc. in Medical Biophysics from Western University.
-I'm trained in use of HPC resources and implementing physics-driven numerical models.
+During my studies I learned about fluid dynamics and interfaced with software like [SimVascular](https://github.com/SimVascular/SimVascular) and [SUNDIALS](https://github.com/LLNL/sundials) to simulate blood flow in 0, 1 and 3 dimensions.
+I also gained experience visualizing data using Matplotlib and Jupyter Notebooks.
 I'm currently acquiring skills in data science and ready to launch my career as a data scientist!

 ## Technologies I love working with